uaraven/stubborn/README.md

 * MethodName - another regular expression which matches method name itself
 * Signature - matches method signature, for example `(IZ)Ljava/lang/String;` will match any method which accepts `int` and `boolean` as parameters and returns `String`

 You can skip any matcher.
 All supplied matchers are combined with AND operation.
 Obviously it makes no sense in using both ReturnType and Signature.
+Rule must contain at least one matcher.

 Put your Java code inside `body` tag.
 This code will be compiled and will be used instead original method body.
 All limitations of Javassist apply.